-4. Banana farming in the US
+4. Banana Farming in The US

-Almost all of the bananas consumed in the United States in the 1950s were grown monoculturally.
-The farming was practiced as it was efficient, produced bananas with small seeds and those that were tastier.
 Unfortunately, the tiny seeds meant they were not suitable for planting, resulting in all-new bananas being grown from the cut suckers of another plant.

-5. Cultivation of beans in Central America
+5. Cultivation of Beans in Central America

-6. Large scale production of Corn
+6. Large Scale Production of Corn

 Corn farming for commercial purposes is very popular across various nations worldwide, including Brazil, in the U.S. states like South Dakota, Ohio, Lowa, and Nebraska, and in sub-Saharan African countries where Maize is grown as a staple food.
 Thousands of acres of land are often dedicated to the growth of corn in these regions.